Time: 7.30pm – doors open at 7pm

 Handsworth Conversations

-Luke Seomore and Joseph Bull
+Luke Seomore, Joseph Bull

-2005 | 12 min | Colour & B/W | DP
+2005 | 12 min | Colour & B/W | Digital

 "A work never stops.
 Is never finished.
 It is important to breathe new life into the archive" – Vanley Burke